Skippy recalling peanut butters that may contain stainless steel fragments - NewsBreak

 According to Skippy , internal detection systems at the manufacturing facility were able to detect the equipment issue.
 There have not yet been any reports from consumers about fragments found in the peanut butter.

-Instead, Skippy said it is voluntarily recalling the affected products “out of an abundance of caution” and to “ensure that consumers are made aware of the issue.”3.74M bottles of Airborne Gummies impacted by recall over ‘injury hazard’
+Instead, Skippy said it is voluntarily recalling the affected products “out of an abundance of caution” and to “ensure that consumers are made aware of the issue.”

 The company says the recalled peanut butters were sent to 18 states: California, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Kansas, Massachusetts, Minnesota, Missouri, North Carolina, Nebraska, New Hampshire, New Jersey, New York, Oklahoma, and Wisconsin.